 “I realized that engaging with the world face-to-face, in these different countries, was very important to me, and I wanted to do it professionally,” he said.
 “The foreign service offered ways to do that.”

-After spending a year in Korea as a Fulbright scholar, Swinn’s language degrees led to more language and policy studies at the University of California Los Angeles and Georgetown University in Washington, D.C.
+After Swinn graduated and spent a year in South Korea as a Fulbright scholar, he continued studying Russian and politics at the University of California Los Angeles and Georgetown University.

-In 2017, he began using French again as a refugee officer with the U.S. Bureau of Population, Refugees and Migration in the district, where he worked with U.N. agencies and nongovernmental organizations across Europe in support of U.S. humanitarian goals.
-During his next assignment, he worked closely with Francophone counterparts across North Africa and the Middle East to return children abducted from the U.S. He also speaks French at home in Brussels.
+In 2017, Swinn worked as a refugee officer with the State Department’s Bureau of Population, Refugees and Migration.
+He used his French to work with U.N. agencies and nongovernmental organizations across Europe in support of U.S. humanitarian goals.
+Two years later, he worked closely with his Francophone counterparts across North Africa and the Middle East to return children abducted from the U.S. home again.

 Swin has received many awards for his service, most recently for his work on a task force that coordinated the return of over 100,000 U.S. citizens from around the world in the early stages of the COVID-19 pandemic.